ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded-systems/rpi-llama3/executorch.md

 ### Option 1: Create a Python virtual environment

+Create a Python virtual environment using:

 ```bash
 python -m venv executorch-venv
 source executorch-venv/bin/activate
 ```

-Your terminal displays `(executorch-venv)` to indicate that the virtual environment is active.
+Your terminal displays `(executorch-venv)` in the prompt indicating the virtual environment is active.

 ### Option 2: Create a Conda virtual environment

-Install Miniconda on your development machine by following the [Anaconda](/install-guides/anaconda/) Install Guide.
+Install Miniconda on your development machine by following the [Anaconda install guide](/install-guides/anaconda/).

 Once `conda` is installed create the environment: